3.11 Students With Learning Disorders

 Some accommodations for USG requirements must be approved by an RCLD.
 Students with learning disorders, who are requesting the accommodations outlined below, are required to submit documentation to an RCLD for approval:

 Admissions - Substitution of the RHSC foreign language requirement.
 See Section 3.11.3, Admission Considerations.

 Regents’ Tests accommodations, beyond what can be granted with institutional approval.
 See Section 3.11.4, Regents’ Test Administration.

 Learning Support - Testing accommodations for the Collegiate Placement Examination (CPE), or COMPASS modifications or, additional semesters in Learning Support beyond what can be granted with institutional approval.
 See Section 3.11.5, Learning Support Considerations.

 Each USG institution is responsible for providing approved accommodations or modifications, including assistive technologies.
-The Director of the Regents’ Testing Office, the RCLDs, and the Alternative Media Access Center (AMAC) are available to assist institutions with arranging for these accommodations.
+The Director of the Regents’ Testing Office, the RCLDs, and the AMAC Accessibility Solutions & Research Center are available to assist institutions with arranging for these accommodations.

 Referring institutions must have institutional policies and procedures for reviewing documentation of disabilities that is not based on an evaluation conducted by an RCLD.
 Institutional policies and procedures must be consistent with BoR policy.